Your help is needed and appreciated!

 We will clear down trees, remove brush, and repair tread and drainage features on the Dallas Trail from Blue Lakes Trailhead on County Rd.
 7 east to County Rd.
 5, camping out on the trail Saturday night.
 Don’t miss this opportunity to do valuable trail work on the beautiful Dallas Trail and enjoy the late afternoon and evening in camp!
 Please contact John at 360-643-1593.

-Join OTG for a 3-day packhorse-supported trip in the Uncompahgre Wilderness to work on the Middle Fork Trail in the Middle Fork Cimarron River valley.
-We will enjoy backpack-style camping in the incomparable mountain scenery with time in the afternoon and evenings to relax, fish, or explore.
-Packhorses provided by the U.S. Forest Service or a local outfitter will carry our camping gear and supplies to camp and back out to the trailhead!
+Join OTG for a 3-day packhorse-supported work trip in the Uncompahgre Wilderness to work on the Middle Fork Trail in the Middle Fork Cimarron River valley.
+We will enjoy backpack-style camping in incomparable mountain scenery with time in the afternoon and evenings to relax, fish, or explore.
+Packhorses provided by the U.S. Forest Service will carry our camping gear and supplies to camp and back out to the trailhead!
 Advance sign-up is required to plan for the pack support.
+Call John at 360-643-1593.

 A 2-day backpack-style camping trip on two high trails just west of Ouray.
 Join us and help clear avalanche debris remaining from the 2019 season, improve the Corbett Creek stream crossing, and clear trails that are close to Ouray but have a high mountain, remote feel.
 Pack stock support for the high camp is possible, details will be released when available.